-Then there are those of you who like soaking poultry, pork, and beef in salt water or plain water.
+Soaking meat in a highly seasoned brine is one thing, and is mostly all about flavor, but there are some who like soaking poultry, pork, and beef in salt water or plain water for various other reasons.
 “This is a personal preference and serves no purpose for food safety,” the USDA says.
 Keep the meat or poultry in the refrigerator if you choose to do this, and be careful to prevent cross-contamination when soaking and removing the meat from the water.
 For people on a sodium-restricted diet, there isn’t any benefit to washing or soaking country ham, bacon, or salt pork either.
 Very little salt is removed by washing, rinsing, or soaking a meat product.
 The USDA does not recommend it.

-Now that you know, get your meat on with some of these recipes:
+Now that you know what not to do, get your meat on with some of these recipes:

 With chicken, it’s often all about the marinade.
-Chicken thighs sit in a smoky, flavor-packed sauce made in a blender in this tantalizing take on tacos.
-Get our adobo-marinated chicken tacos recipe.
+For these tacos, chicken thighs sit in a smoky, flavor-packed sauce made in a blender before being grilled and stuffed into corn tortillas.
+Get our Adobo-Marinated Chicken Taco recipe.

 Remember, don’t rinse the 12 ounces of flank steak you’re going to use for this gingery, deliciously crunchy meal that’s quick enough for a weeknight dinner.
-Get our Grace Young’s stir-fried ginger beef recipe.
+Get Grace Young’s Stir-Fried Ginger Beef with Sugar Snaps and Carrots recipe.

 — Original article by Joyce Slaton in 2012; updated by Amy Sowder.